 3. Understand the Public Procurement System

 What is usually called the procurement process or cycle is really a procurement system made up of different (sub) processes that are completed in successive stages.
 It is important for you to learn all of the processes (and sub-processes) in which you will be involved, especially those for which you are responsible.

 Some important processes you need to learn are the:

 - procurement notices

 - Bid opening process

 4. Develop and Use Checklists

 Checklists are important to your professional development as a procurement practitioner.
 When properly developed and used, they will allow you to remember all the steps needed to complete a process, so you don’t have to rely on memory.
-This is very important in public procurement where there are many different steps that need to be followed, and where missing a step could be misinterpreted and be a cause for embarrassment or even disciplinary action.
+This is very important in public procurement, because there are many different steps that need to be followed, and missing a step could be misinterpreted, cause embarrassment, suspicion, or even result in disciplinary action.